citusdata/mongo_fdw/README.md

   * `address`: Address or hostname of the MongoDB server.
 Defaults to `127.0.0.1`
   * `port`: Port number of the MongoDB server.
 Defaults to `27017`.
+  * `use_remote_estimate`: Controls whether mongo_fdw uses exact rows from
+    remote collection to obtain cost estimates.
+Default is `false`.

 The following options are only supported with meta driver: